 - Writing a cease and desist letter is a multifaceted process that can also discredit your case, if not done right.

-- If you can’t legally prove the damages you have suffered, explicitly outline all components of corresponding evidence from a legal point of view, and write a formal letter, you might run the risk of your letter being discarded and even being unsuccessful if you go to court.
+- If you can’t legally prove the damages you have suffered, explicitly outline all components of corresponding evidence from a legal point of view, and write a formal letter, you might run the risk of your letter being discarded in court.

-- In accordance with this, many lawyers who are capable of drafting cease and desist letters will charge a ridiculous amount of money for even writing back to your inquiries!
+- Many lawyers who are capable of drafting cease and desist letters will charge a ridiculous amount of money for even writing back to your inquiries!

 How to Draft a Cease and Desist Letter in Minutes!